Truth is offensive.

 Do you smell what we’re cooking here?

-If you want to strip Christ of His Resurrection, you’re not merely disagreeing with Paul’s letters, you’re gutting the entire Bible of God’s Principal Message.
+If you want to strip the Bible of any an all miracles, you inevitably deny that Jesus is the Son of God based on the virgin birth, a sinless life and His Resurrection.
+And when you deny the Truth of Jesus having risen from the grave, you’re not merely dismissing the corresponding passages in the gospel, you’re gutting the entire Bible of God’s Principal Message.
 You’re not saying, “No” to what you perceive to be a “troubling” collection of verses, you’re denying the deity of Christ (1 Jn 4:3) and you’re saying, “No” to God Himself.

 Either God is God or Man is God